amorales187/DH150/README.md

 ### #3: User control and freedom
 Rating  | Evaluation  |
 :---: | :---  |
-0  | A reset button in the “Advanced Search” page allows a user to undo all of their typed searches and start all over.  |
 1  | There is an option to “Return to Search Results” with no change to the search boxes/filters.
 However, the words are very small and can easily be overlooked.
 The red font does not help to make it stand out.